gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "If you say so."
 Indy raised her arms and stretched.
 "Now, what are we---"

-*Crash!* They jumped as something landed on the roof above their heads, sending tiles skittering down to shatter on the cobblestones outside.
-A menacing yowl sent ice up Noxy's spine.
+*Crash!* They jumped as something landed on the roof above their heads, sending loose shingles skittering.

 "What in the names...?"
-Indy crossed the floor in three steps and threw open the door just in time to see a troll land in the narrow street in front of their house.
+Indy crossed the floor in three steps and threw open the door just as a troll landed in the narrow street in front of their house.
 She yelped and flung herself to the side as the hairy creature lunged past her and raced up the stairs on all fours.

-The tiger hit the cobblestones a heartbeat later.
+The tiger raced around the corner a heartbeat later.
 "Which way did it go?" he demanded, his ears back and his tail lashing.

 The sound of a window shutter being flung open upstairs answered his question before Indy could.
-"Wait, stop!"
-She blocked the tiger's way.
+"Wait!"
+She blocked the doorway.
 "What in the saints' names are you *doing*?"

 "He was spying on us!" the tiger snarled.
 "Now let me pass!"

 "No!"
 The mayor of Stale glared at the cat, her eyes flashing.
-"This is *our* village, and you will *not* race around like a madman---a mad anything---unless *I* say so, is that clear?"
+"This is *our* village, and you will *not* race around like a madman---a mad *anything*, is that clear?"

 It was the bravest thing Noxy had ever seen her mother do, and for one long moment, she was sure it would be the last.
-The muscles in the tiger's shoulders bunched.
-He braced his legs to charge---and then, just as suddenly, relaxed.
+The muscles in the tiger's shoulders bunched---and then relaxed.

 "As you say," he growled, his tail still twitching.
 "But I still want to know who that damn chimpanzee was spying for."